JITx-Inc/datasheet-scrapers/README.md

 * `x2` =  `left + width`

 #### printType
 Include pin types to the PinSpec.
-Defaults to True.
+Defaults to False.

 #### pinDir
 inputs - ['Up', 'Down', 'Left', 'Down']
 Direction of pins on symbol.
-If pinDir is not set, direction will determining according to pin type.
+If pinDir is not set, direction will be determined according to the pin's type.

 ## helper.py
 Due to the heterogeneous nature of datasheets, helper.py is built to assist with determining the correct inputs for `pgs`, `strm`, `lttc`, `gss`, `a`, and `tableNums`.